Guest Post by Kelly Harding

 Kelly Harding is the human at the end of Edie the Pug’s leash.
 She is better known as “Edie’s Humom” and is the voice behind Edie the Pug.
 Kelly acts as typist for Edie the Pug on her blog and social media outlets – Twitter, Facebook and Instagram.

-All opinions about Edie, her weight loss journey and how it affected Edie’s health are my own personal experience.
+All opinions about Edie, her weight loss journey and how it affected Edie’s health are Kelly’s own personal experience.
 Edie has been on Royal Canin products since she was a puppy and continues to be on Royal Canin Satiety Support Small Dog dry and Satiety wet.
-Edie is an Ambassador to Royal Canin Canada, but this in no way influences my opinions of the product.
+Edie is an Ambassador to Royal Canin Canada, but this in no way influences Kelly’s opinions of the product.
 Edie is, and always has, monitored by her veterinarian to ensure her health, her healthy weight loss and maintenance.